content-left-bg.png

 What can I do if my child's device goes flat during the day?

 Students should get a warning that their battery is almost flat.
 They need to save their work to OneDrive and go to the IT Help Desk at break time.
-IT Support staff will provide a loan device to use for the day.
+IT Support staff will provide a loan device to use for the day or if a charger is available will place the device on charge.

 My device has been damaged at school.
 Who pays for it and what is the process?